 The Inquiry Screen is where requests for services are documented.
 Some counties hold their access lines out as Part 2 programs, since they provide referrals to SUD treatment services.
 Some counties have multiple access lines, having one line that must abide by HIPAA and one SUD-specific line that must abide by 42 CFR Part 2 requirements.

-February 2024 changes to 42 CFR do not change this.
+February 2024 changes to 42 CFR do not impact this.
 If a county holds that their access line is a Part 2 program, CDAG rules should apply.
-CalMHSA recently received county feedback, and confirmed with law firm Manatt, on this topic.
-Development will move forward to address this issue.

 Coordination Care Consent and Release of Information Changes